hanabi/hanabi.github.io/README.md

 ### The Hesitation Chop Move

 * Remember that as a special exception, *Scream Discards* do NOT apply when a player has a "blind" card to play in their hand AND the blind card can exist in your hand.
-* Thus, when this occurs, you will usually want to blind play your finesse position card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.
+* Thus, when this occurs, you will usually want to blind play your *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.
 * When you blind play a card in this situation and it misplays, it means that the unusual discard really was a *Scream Discard* after all, so you should treat it like a normal *Scream Discard* and permanently chop move.
 * This is called a *Hesitation Chop Move* for short, since it was triggered by a (failed) *Hesitation Blind Play*.